davidmalcolm/texi2rst/output/_build/html/_sources/c++-language.txt

 changes to the C++ language, most of which have been implemented in an experimental C++11 mode in GCC.
-For information regarding the C++11 features available in the experimental C++11 mode, see http://gcc.gnu.org/projects/cxx0x.html.
+For information regarding the C++11 features available in the experimental C++11 mode, see http://gcc.gnu.org/projects//cxx0x.html.
 To select this standard in GCC, use the option :option:`-std=c++11`; to obtain all the diagnostics required by the standard, you should also specify :option:`-pedantic` (or :option:`-pedantic-errors` if you want them to be errors rather than warnings).

-More information about the C++ standards is available on the ISO C++ committees web site at http://www.open-std.org/jtc1/sc22/wg21/.
+More information about the C++ standards is available on the ISO C++ committee's web site at http://www.open-std.org//jtc1//sc22//wg21/.

 By default, GCC provides some extensions to the C++ language; C++ Dialect OptionsOptions Controlling C++ Dialect.
 Use of the